florianlandras/estate-stats/README.md

 # estate-stats
- Simple progr to evaluate the estate market prices
+ Simple program to evaluate the estate market prices